Where and When to Vote

 • Where you live determines which contests and candidates appear on your ballot.
 To receive the ballot with the correct contests and candidates, vote at your assigned polling place.

-• Check the address of your polling place on the back cover of this pamphlet, or go to sfelections.org/pollsite.
+• Check the address of your polling place on the back cover of Voter Information Pamphlet, or go to sfelections.org/pollsite.